Bridging Parental Conflict®

 This program utilizes a safe and directive teaching approach to guide parents through a positive, engaging experience.
 Parents are given the necessary tools to begin changing the current co-parental relationship, with an eye toward building effective parental leadership.

-Class instructors bring years of experience in co-parenting instruction and coaching, family therapy, marriage counseling, child and adolescent therapy, and parent-child reunification.
+Class instructors bring years of experience in co-parenting instruction and coaching, family therapy, marriage counseling, child and adolescent therapy, and parent-child resist/refuse problems.

 The class does not require it be attended on the same date as your co-parent.